aalku/joatse-cloud/README.md

 It's designed for sysadmins and software developers to access resources they already have access to but quickly and as easy as possible.
 Also they must be able to give access to other selected people.

-Right now you can share access to any TCP port that is accessible to you but in the future we would like to be able to share UDP ports, files, folders and we intentd to have specific support for http(s).
+Right now you can share access to any TCP port that is accessible to you and any http(s) resource but in the future we would like to be able to share UDP ports, files, folders and maybe other resources.

-With the current version you can share http and https they runs over TCP but you might have all kinds of problems with https certificates as the cloud hostname will not be the same as the one on the SSL certificate.
-In order to solve it we intend to support https behaving like a proxy, in a future version.

 ## How to use it